 Here are five considerations to keep top of mind when implementing a digital learning program:

 - As you increase your engagement with your external customers and suppliers, and meet their needs faster, increase your internal collaboration and integration.
-The digital learning strategy will begin to model that association and create a safe space that will accelerate the necessary changes.
+Your digital learning strategy will begin to model that association and create a safe space that will accelerate the necessary changes.

 - Most organizations are becoming more complex.
 In addition to our full-time employees, we now rely on contractors, gig workers, freelancers, and even source views from the crowd outside.
 Only a digitally transformed learning operation can reach the entire workforce and create a sense of belonging.
 It can build one coherent operation from such disparate groups that have contrasting reasons for being part of the organization, but need the same or similar skillsets and mindsets.